brainhack-school2022/dimitrijevic_project/project_description.md

 All of these three sub-objectives will be documented throughout the weeks to be able to be reproduced in later or other exploratory works.

 ## Data at Hand
 First, the available data in the tutorials will be used.
 Then, the Calgary Preschool Dataset (Reynolds et al., 2020) will be analyzed using the PCN toolkit.
-This interesting and publicly available pediatric dataset is interesting in that it offers longitudinal data.
+This publicly available pediatric dataset is interesting in that it offers longitudinal data.
 Indeed, it contains T1-weighted images of around 64 subjects aged 2-8 years old.
 Figure 2 illustrates how a pediatric brain develops exponentially fast and why it is hard to normalize in those given age ranges.

 <a href="https://pubmed.ncbi.nlm.nih.gov/29033222/">
    <img src="https://www.ncbi.nlm.nih.gov/pmc/articles/instance/6969273/bin/gr1.jpg" width:200px;" alt=""/>